gabreel05/ecoleta-backend/README.md

 This app features all the latest tools and practices in mobile development!

-- ⚛️ **React Js** — A JavaScript library for building user interfaces
+- 💹 **Node.js** — A JavaScript runtime built on Chrome's V8
-- ⚛️ **React Native** — A lib that provides a way to create native apps for Android and iOS
+- 💼 **Express** — A fast, flexible and minimalist web framework for Node.js
-- 💹 **Node Js** — A web framework for Node Js
+- 🔷 **Typescript** — TypeScript is a typed superset of JavaScript that compiles to plain JavaScript
 ## Getting started

 Describe here the way to use/install your project